Assessing Robustness via Score-Based Adversarial Image Generation: Experimental Evaluation

 To evaluate the efficacy of \oursacro{} in purifying adversarial examples, we conduct several experiments in a preprocessor-blackbox setting.
-For the evaluation we employ the targeted APGDT and untargeted APGD attacks~\citep{croce2020reliable} and \oursacro{} in the GAS setup.
+For the evaluation, we employ the targeted APGDT and untargeted APGD attacks~\citep{croce2020reliable} and \oursacro{} in the GAS setup.
 Our experiments also incorporate the purifying methods ADP~\citep{yoon2021adversarial} and DiffPure~\citep{nie2022DiffPure}.
 Additionally, we compare with state-of-the-art adversarial training techniques that partially utilize supplementary data from generative models \citep{cui2023decoupled, wang2023better, peng2023robust}.

-\textbf{Experimental Setup.} We employ three benchmark datasets for our experiments: Cifar-10, Cifar-100 \citep{krizhevsky2009learning}, and TinyImagenet.
+\textbf{Experimental Setup.} We employ three benchmark datasets for our experiments: CIFAR10, CIFAR100 \citep{krizhevsky2009learning}, and TinyImagenet.
 We utilize pre-trained Elucidating Diffusion Models (EDM) in the variance preserving (VP) setup ~\citep{karras2022elucidating, wang2023better} for image generation.
 As our classifier, we opt for the well-established WideResNet architecture WRN-28-10~\citep{zagoruyko2016wide}.
 The classifiers are trained for 400 epochs using SGD with Nesterov momentum of $0.9$ and weight decay of $5\times 10^{-4}$.
 Additionally, we incorporate a cyclic learning rate scheduler with cosine annealing~\citep{smith2019super} with an initial learning rate of $0.2$.
 To further stabilize the training process, we apply exponential moving average with a decay rate of $0.995$.
-Each classifier is trained four times to ensure the reproducibility of our results.
-For the restricted methods, we consider the common norms in the literature $\ell_2=0.5$ for Cifar-10 and Cifar-100, $\ell_2=2.5$ for TinyImagenet, and $\ell_\infty=8/255$ for all three datasets.
-For DiffAttack and DiffPure we take the implementation of the official repositories, while the use Torchattacks~\citep{kim2020torchattacks} for the remaining baselines.
+Each classifier is trained four times to ensure the reproducibility of our results, and we report standard deviations with ($\pm$).
+For pretrained classifiers with only one available model, we do not report standard deviations.
+For the restricted methods, we consider the common norms in the literature $\ell_2=0.5$ for CIFAR10 and CIFAR100, $\ell_2=2.5$ for TinyImagenet, and $\ell_\infty=8/255$ for all three datasets.
+For DiffAttack, ACA, and DiffPure we take the implementation of the official repositories, while we use Torchattacks~\citep{kim2020torchattacks} for the remaining baselines.
+The runtimes for all methods are shown in Tab.~\ref{tab:runtimes} in the appendix.